-The Organization participates in the National Girl Scout Council Retirement Plan (Plan), a noncontributory defined benefit pension plan sponsored by Girl Scouts of the USA.
+The Organization participates in the National Girl Scout Council Retirement Plan (the Plan), a noncontributory defined benefit pension plan sponsored by Girl Scouts of the USA.
 The National Board of Girl Scouts of the USA voted to freeze the Plan to new entrants and to freeze future benefit accruals for all current participants under the Plan effective July 31, 2010.
 The Plan covers substantially all of the employees of various Girl Scout councils who were eligible to participate in the Plan prior to the Plan freeze.
 Accrued and vested benefits prior to July 31, 2010 are based on years of service and salary levels.

-Net Plan assets grew during the year and are greater than the actuarial present value of accumulated Plan benefits as of January 1, 2023.
+Net Plan assets grew during the year and are greater than the actuarial present value of accumulated Plan benefits as of January 1, 2024.
 On April 8, 2014, President Obama signed H.R.
 4275 into law, a relief package unanimously passed by Congress that gives the Plan the flexibility to adopt the Pension Protection Act (PPA) funding requirements immediately or not at all.
 The Plan has elected to adopt this relief and not be subject to PPA.
 In September 2020, the National Board of Girl Scouts of the USA approved to lower the contributions from \$30 million to \$26 million starting in calendar year 2023 until the Plan is fully funded on a market basis.
-Aggregate annual contributions made in fiscal years 2022 and 2023 were \$32.2 million and \$27.5 million, respectively.
-Aggregate contributions to be made in fiscal 2024 are expected to be \$26 million.
+Aggregate annual contributions made in fiscal years 2023 and 2024 were \$27.5 million and \$27.4 million, respectively.
+Aggregate contributions to be made in fiscal 2025 are expected to be \$26 million.

 Contributions made by the Organization to cover its allocated portion of the underfunded amount are expensed by the Organization as paid.
 The total underfunded amount is recorded as a liability on the financial records of Girl Scouts of the USA.
-The Organization's contributions were \$523,206 and \$608,076 for the years September 30, 2023 and 2022, respectively.
+The Organization's contributions were \$494,916 and \$523,206 for the years September 30, 2024 and 2023, respectively.